For Teams

 Frequently asked questions

-How should AI startup founders research new categories?
+• How should AI builders research new categories?

 Start by looking for painful workflows with clear ownership and budget, then use trend, research, and comparison pages to decide whether the AI angle adds real value or just extra novelty.

-What makes an AI startup idea easier to validate?
+• What makes an AI idea easier to validate?

 A narrower workflow, measurable improvement, and visible frustration with existing tools usually make validation easier than a broad or hype-driven category.